funkwerk/gherkin_language/README.md

 To check for confused words, based on ngrams, add `--ngram`.
 Please note, that it requires much disk space and time.

+Get a readability report using `--readability`.
+It indicates, which files are not good readable.

 Glossary
 --------